Ace Winter, No Matter How Many Pairs of Gloves You Lose

 12 – Practice Car Seat Safety with Ponchos or Backwards Coats

-13 – Use Instant Hand Warmers to Take off the Icy Edge
+13 – Use Instant Hand and Toe Warmers to Take off the Icy Edge

-Stock up on instant hand warmer packets and then stash them in your purse and the car so that you always have warm hands!
-You can also use them in boots to keep little feet warm.
+Stock up on instant hand and toe warmer packets and then stash them in your purse and the car so that you always have warm hands and toes!

-14 – Use Hand Sanitizer to De Ice Your Locks
+14 – De Ice Your Car Locks With Hand Sanitizer

-15 – Use Vinegar to Remove Salt Stains
+15 – Remove Road Salt Stains With Vinegar

-Tired of salt stains on all your boots?
-Just mix some water and vinegar to remove salt stains from leather boots!
+Tired of salt stains on your boots?
+Just mix some water and vinegar and apply to remove salt stains from leather boots!

-16 – Use Kitty Litter is Like Cheap 4-Wheel Drive
+16 – Kitty Litter is Like Cheap 4-Wheel Drive

 Keep a box of kitty litter in your trunk.
 Those of us who live in Michigan are all too familiar with getting our car stuck in the snow or on the ice.
 Throw some kitty litter under your tires to gain some traction and be on your way!